rich-iannone/stationaRy/README.md

   country_code (chr), iso3166_2_subd (chr), fips10_4_subd (chr)
 ```

-To put these stations on a viewable map, extend the statement with the `map_isd_stations` function:
+To put these stations on a viewable map, use a `magrittr` or `pipeR` pipe, to send the output data frame as input to the `map_isd_stations` function:

 ```R
 library(stationaRy)